 Taxable income for IRES purposes is the net revenue after the deduction of costs, as shown in the annual profit and loss account.
-With some minor exceptions, all costs relating to the activities of a company can be deducted, including interest (as long as this exceeds interest receivable), up to an amount equal to 30% of EBITDA (not including depreciation and financial lease payments).
-20% of the Property tax (IMU) on commercial buildings can be deducted for the purposes of IRES.
+With some minor exceptions, all costs relating to the activities of a company can be deducted, including interest (as long as this exceeds interest receivable), up to an amount equal to 30% of EBITDA (not including depreciation and financial lease payments) and IMU on commercial building.